Sugar Jones: History

 Sugar Jones was formed on the television show Popstars.
 The show had 4,000 entrees that was narrowed down to 75.
 After two call-backs, it was narrowed down to 25 members.
 The final winners were Maiko Watson, Sahara MacDonald, Andrea Henry, Julie Crochetière, and Mirella Dell'Aquila.
-The members of the group moved to Toronto in October 2000 to live in an apartment together, while the shown only began airing in February 2001.
+The members of the group moved to Toronto in October 2000 to live in an apartment together, while the show only began airing in February 2001.
 The members had to hide and not be seen together to avoid spoiling the results of the program.

 The group's debut single was "Days Like That", which peaked at No. 7 on Canada's Contemporary Hit Radio chart.
 Their second single, "How Much Longer", peaked at No. 5 on Canada's Airplay chart.
 Their debut album went platinum in Canada.

-In 2002, Maiko Watson left Sugar Jones to sing backup for her husband, musician Remy Shand, and the group continued as a foursome.
+In 2002, Maiko Watson left Sugar Jones to sing backup for her then husband, musician Remy Shand, and the group continued as a foursome.

 The group had disbanded by 2003.

-After disbanding

-After disbanding, each member pursued various interests, with Julie and Andrea both releasing solo albums in 2008.

-Julie has since married and has 2 children, as well as shifted careers to interior design and home renovation, starting a home renovation company with her husband.

-Andrea continues to work in music as an administrator in arts & event services.

-Sahara MacDonald released an album independently and starred in several theatre productions, including Toronto's production of We Will Rock You.

-She is now a yoga instructor.

-Maiko Watson released her solo album, Sweet Vibration, in 2009, which received Best Urban Album at the 2010 Western Canadian Music Awards.
-In 2021, she was featured on the CBC series Murdoch Mysteries as Mary Suddon.
-She married in 2018, is now known as Maiko Munroe and also in the profession of Real Estate.

-Mirella became a secretary at West Island College in her hometown of Montreal and is married to Anthony De Luca, with whom she has two sons.
-She is still somewhat active in music, mostly live performance, and has worked in the hotel industry.
-She is now a secretary on the school board in Quebec.